New Dynamical Degrees of Freedom from Invertible Transformations: Even More Extra Degrees of Freedom for Relativistic Free Particle

 Let us construct a transformation of the einbein $e$ in hopes that we can increase the D.o.F. count of the above theory.
 In order to do so, we consider a novel einbein $f$ and an additional scalar $\phi$ to facilitate the following relationship

-where expression in the brackets on the right hand side emulates the gauge transformations of the einbein due to the time reparametrisation.
+where expression in the brackets on the right hand side emulates the gauge transformations of the einbein due to the time-reparametrisation on the world-line.
 Note that the transformation also maps the field $\phi$ to itself

-The transformation of the field $\phi$ is trivial and therefore the invertibility of the entire transformation depends only on the map between the two vierbeins \eqref{eq:vierbein transfromation}, which is in our case indeed invertible.
+The transformation of the field $\phi$ is trivial and therefore the invertibility of the entire transformation depends only on the map between the two einbeins \eqref{eq:einbein transfromation}, which is in our case indeed invertible.
 This can be seen directly by solving for $f$ as

 Despite this, the transformation is not regular everywhere.
 In fact it has a vanishing Jacobian at $f=\dot{\phi}$.
 For the Jacobian we get